Chrysler 180: Launch

 Following the renaming of Simca as "Chrysler France" and Rootes Group as "Chrysler UK" (which combined formed Chrysler Europe), the new large car was the first one to spearhead the concept of unifying the offerings from both sides of the Channel under the common brand.
 Thus, the vehicle was launched as Chrysler 160, 160 GT and 180.
 In a fashion similar to Simca models, the designations referred to the displacement of the engines employed by the given version.
 The 160 featured the 1632 cc unit, while the 180 came with the 1812 cc one.
 However, the 160 GT model came equipped with the larger engine.
 The 160 has 80 PS while the 160 GT and 180 have 97 PS.

-The three models were introduced at the 1970 Salon International d'Automobile under the slogan " An American from Paris".
+The three models were introduced in 1970 under the slogan " An American from Paris".
 The British launch took place in 1971, with only the 180 available.
 The 2.0 L model (marketed as "Chrysler 2 litre") joined the lineup for 1973, unveiled at the Amsterdam Auto Show in February that year.
 The 1981 cc unit was available only with Chrysler's TorqueFlite automatic transmission (which was an option on the 180 models), and the model came with features that distinguished it from the lesser versions, including a full-length vinyl roof (which became an option for the 160 and 180), bumper-mounted auxiliary driving lights and a small "2L" badge adorning the C-pillar.
 The 160 and 180 also gained some chrome and metal trim on the outside in 1972, and following the introduction of the 2.0-litre, all models featured 14-inch (rather than the previous 13-inch) road wheels and new hubcaps.
 The 160 GT was discontinued at the same time.